hashp4/PMAT-Labs-Notes/README.md

 ## 🧭 Repository Structure

 The structure of this repository maps to the course videos.
 The top directory contains the name of the section.
-If the folder is not a challenge, there will be my personal notes (named *Notes.md*).
-If the folder is a challenge, there will be my malware analysis report (named *Report.md*) and its PDF version (*Report.pdf*) For example:
+My notes will be under the `Course Notes` folder.
+For challenges, there will be my malware analysis report (named *Report.md*) and its PDF version (*Report.pdf*) For example:
 ```
 📦PMAT-Labs-Notes
  ┣ 📜README.md
- ┣ 📂0-1.HandlingAndSafety
- ┃ ┗ 📜Notes.md
- ┣ 📂1-1.BasicStaticAnalysis
- ┃ ┗ 📜Notes.md
- ┣ 📂1-2.BasicDynamicAnalysis
+ ┣ 📂Course Notes
  ┃ ┗ 📜Notes.md
  ┣ 📂1-3.Challenge-SillyPutty
  ┃ ┣ 📂img